tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

     component's height and horizontal one would "eat" its width accordingly)

-  one advantage of using padding instead of margin is in better support of the former by simulator built-in inspector - for some reason inspector is better at highlighting padding rather than margin.
+  one advantage of using padding instead of margin is in better support of the former by simulator built-in Inspector - for some reason Inspector is better at highlighting padding rather than margin.

 flexbox